🧬

 Unique facts and fascinating details

-• The breed is remarkably rare outside of its native France.
+• The breed is exceptionally rare outside of its native France, making it a true connoisseur's choice.

-• They are highly adaptable to various terrains, from dense forests to open fields.
+• They are highly adaptable, capable of hunting in diverse terrains ranging from dense forests to open plains.

 Frequently Asked Questions